 The LACDA provides a homeless preference to TAY.
 This preference is limited to 3 households per housing development at Carmelitos, Harbor Hills, and Nueva Maravilla, where on-site services are available to ensure that case management will continue to be provided.
-In order to qualify for the TAY, the applicant must be referred to the LACDA by the Los Angeles Homeless Services Authority (LAHSA).
+In order to qualify for the TAY, the applicant must be referred to the LACDA by a JPA, County agencies or CBO with a contract or MOU in place with the LACDA.
+Additionally, the LACDA will require partner agencies to use a Coordinated Access System for homeless referrals.